aseriousbiz/abbot-docs-new/src/index.md

 * [Conversation Management](xref:conversation-management) helps you manage conversations with your customers in Slack.
 Track conversations like tickets, or funnel them to your existing ticketing system.
 Triage incoming requests, assign conversations, and track SLAs.
 * [Announcements](xref:announcements) help you send messages to several channels at once.
 You can schedule announcements to go out at a specific time, or send them immediately.
 They're perfect for reporting outages, announcing new features, and more.
 * [Insights](xref:insights) help you understand how your team is performing.
 See how many conversations you're handling, how quickly you're responding, and more.
 * [Playbooks](xref:playbooks) help you automate your customer interactions across a wide range of use cases.
-You can use playbooks to automate onboarding, quarterly business reviews, inactivity alerts, and so more.
+You can use Playbooks to automate onboarding, quarterly business reviews, inactivity alerts, and so more.

 ## Get Started